FDCPA Attorney — Stop Debt Collector Harassment & Recover Damages

 Under the FDCPA, attorney's fees are paid by the debt collector who violated the law — not by you.
 That means there's no retainer, no hourly billing, and no financial risk on your end.
 If we don't win, you don't pay.

-Results matter.
+We take on the country's largest major debt buyers — firms like Midland Funding, Portfolio Recovery Associates, and LVNV Funding that buy old debts for pennies and pursue consumers aggressively.
+We know how they operate.
 In Bundy v.
-Revco Solutions, we secured damages for a client subjected to repeated illegal collection calls after requesting the calls stop.
+Revco Solutions, we secured damages for a client hit with repeated illegal calls after asking them to stop.
 In Ahmed v.
-McDevitt, we held a collector accountable for deceptive practices and third-party disclosure violations.
-These are the kinds of cases we handle every day.
+McDevitt, we held a collector accountable for deceptive practices and third-party disclosure.
+These are cases we handle every day.

 Personalized Attention from Experienced Attorneys

-When you call Hyslip Legal, you speak directly with an attorney — not a call center, not an intake coordinator.
+When you contact Hyslip Legal, you hear directly from our team — not a call center, not an intake coordinator.
 We listen, we answer your questions, and we give you an honest assessment of your case from day one.

 We Handle Federal and State Claims Together

-The FDCPA isn't the only law that protects you.
-Many states have their own consumer protection statutes — like the Florida FCCPA and the Illinois ICFA — that offer additional remedies.
-We evaluate every case for both federal and state claims to maximize your total recovery.
+The FDCPA isn't the only law on your side.
+Many states add their own protections — like the Florida FCCPA and the Illinois ICFA — so we evaluate every case for both federal and state claims to maximize your recovery.
+Comparing your options across debt, credit, and robocall claims?
+Start with our consumer protection overview.

 Ready to Take the First Step?